ybs294000/SalaryScope/README.md

 - Currency conversion is for informational purposes only
 - Exchange rates may vary slightly depending on source and timing
 - All predictions are generated in USD as the base currency

+### Post-Tax Salary Estimation

+- Estimate post-tax salary based on country-specific effective tax rates
+- Supports progressive tax brackets for major countries
+- Automatic country detection from input (with manual override option)
+- Custom tax rate input for personalized estimation
+- Displays:
+  - Estimated tax amount
+  - Net annual salary
+  - Monthly, weekly, and hourly breakdowns (post-tax)
+- Optional integration with currency conversion:
+  - View post-tax salary in selected currency
+- Toggle-based UI to enable or disable tax adjustment
+- Fully non-intrusive — does not modify original gross prediction

+**Notes:**
+- Tax calculations are approximate and intended for planning purposes only
+- Does not include detailed deductions, exemptions, or local taxes

+### Cost of Living Adjustment (COL)

+- Adjust predicted salary based on relative cost of living across countries
+- Provides context-aware salary comparison rather than raw numerical values
+- Helps users understand real purchasing power in different regions
+- Uses approximate COL indices derived from public datasets
+- Displays:
+  - Adjusted salary value
+  - Relative affordability comparison
+- Toggle-based UI for optional activation
+- Works independently or alongside currency and tax adjustments

+**Notes:**
+- COL values are approximate and may vary by city, lifestyle, and time
+- Intended for comparison and insight, not exact financial planning

 ### Admin Panel (Diagnostics & Monitoring)